ric2b/Vivaldi-browser/chromium/docs/website/site/blink/guidelines/web-exposed/index.md

 ---

-Web-exposed is defined as **affecting web API behavior to the point that developers using that API need to be aware of it**.
+Web-exposed is defined as **affecting web API behavior to the point that website (i.e. web pages loaded via the HTTP or HTTPS scheme) developers using that API need to be aware of it**.

 Changes that are web-exposed: